Australian Army Aviation Corps

-Australian Army Aviation (AAAvn) is a corps of the Australian Army.
-It was formed on 1 July 1968, although it has a history dating back to 1911, when the Minister of Defence at the time, Senator George Pearce, decided there should be a flying school in the Defence Department.
-The motto of the Australian Army Aviation corps is Vigilance.
+The Australian Army Aviation Corps (AAAvn) is an administrative corps of the Australian Army.
+It was formed on 1 July 1968.
+The motto of the Australian Army Aviation Corps is "Vigilance".

 In August 2018, the Corps consisted of 140 aircraft, 1495 uniformed personnel and over 3000 personnel engaged in industry support.

-AAAvn units also utilise soldiers from various other Army corps.
 The Royal Australian Electrical and Mechanical Engineers trains aeronautical engineers, structural fitters, technicians, life support staff and avionics technicians, while the Royal Australian Corps of Transport trains and provides air dispatchers and drivers.
 As with many other Army units, a wide range of qualified personnel fill roles within the regiments.

 Members of the Aviation Corps are entitled to wear a sky blue beret with the Corps or Regiment badge.
 Members of other corps posted to AAAvn units wear the sky blue beret with their parent corps badge.

 Role

 The Australian Army Aviation Corps provides aviation reconnaissance, firepower support, air mobility, battlefield support and surveillance, in a combined, joint or interagency environment.
 AAAvn primarily accomplishes this through mission-specific organisations such as task forces and battle groups where support is provided to the Army's combat brigades.